-The NCLEX Candidate Bulletin and Information can be downloaded online from Pearson Vue's <a href="https://doi.org/10.1007/jnc.200
+The NCLEX Candidate Bulletin and Information can be downloaded online from Pearson Vue's The NCLEX Examination page.

 Prior to beginning the application process, it is strongly recommended that students visit the Department of Licensing and Regulatory Affairs (LARA)'s Health Professions Licensing Division (select on the Professional Licensing tab, and then select Health Licensing (apply and renew).